 Another field study conducted in California provides comparison data for two different Tensar TriAx geogrid products, TX160 and TX170 (Southern California Soil & Testing 2009).
 In this case, plate load testing and dynamic cone penetrometer (DCP) testing showed improved layer stiffness for both geogrid products when compared to a control pavement section with a non-stabilized aggregate base layer.
 This report also documents the relative cost benefit for the geogrid sections when compared to the control flexible section (savings resulting from reduced quantities of aggregate base material) and when compared to a section with cement-treated aggregate base (savings result from faster production and eliminating the cost of the cement treating operation).
-Assuming that the long-term performance of the pavement sections with geogrid is comparable or better than the performance of the control and cement-treated sections, these reduced costs will demonstrate a significant life cycle cost benefit in favor of incorporating geogrids into MSLs.
+Assuming that the long-term performance of the pavement sections, these reduced costs will demonstrate a significant life cycle cost benefit in favor of incorporating geogrids into MSLs.